 The sailing season runs from December to June with the hurricane season hitting in June and ending in November.
 Winds are dominated by the NE Trade Winds and can sit at up to 20 knots, firm and steady all day.

 Hurricanes have recently given the region a big kicking and are not to be underestimated.
-Generally speaking it is impossible to hire a yacht during this time.
+Generally speaking it is impossible to rent a yacht during this time.